hannesdelbeke/brain/PKM/Obsidian/Obsidian improvements.md

 ### I want this!
 - [ ] [[obsidian web integration]] would allow for community growth
-- [ ] use obsidian with separated streams of notes / submodules
-	exclude download of some folders to your pc. e.g. personal / work ideally even exclude from the git repo, to avoid any accidental leaking of data.
+- [ ] use obsidian with separated streams of notes / submodules (submodule have issues) exclude download of some folders to your pc. e.g. personal / work ideally even exclude from the git repo, to avoid any accidental leaking of data.
 	You could use another vault, but then you can't link in your master vault on your own pc.